Model Orography Grafik: A. Will

-In 2007/08 the CLM and the LM developments have been unified and a model version for regional climate modelling (COSMO-CLM) and operational weather forecast (COSMO), has been made available.
-The idea of a uniform model version for weather and climate became a guiding principle of the further model development.
-Each main model version of COSMO is now a unified model version.
-The subversions may be different.
+In 2007/08 both CLM and LM developments were unified to get a model version for regional climate modelling (COSMO-CLM) and operational weather forecast (COSMO).
+From this time, the idea of a uniform model version for weather and climate became a guiding principle of the model development.